-You’ll find yourself along the northern end of the map, from which head south a short distance to find Lumberjacks led by a man named Corax facing off against a Nixie named Melianse.
-The Nixie, while outnumbered, does have a trump card in the form of two bewitched Lumberjacks, whose lives she threatens in response to Corax’s aggression.
+You'll find yourself along the northern end of the map, from which head south a short distance to find Lumberjacks led by a man named Corax facing off against a Nixie named Melianse.
+The Nixie, while outnumbered, does have a trump card in the form of two bewitched Lumberjacks, whose lives she threatens in response to Corax's aggression.
 Getting drawn into this stalemate starts the quest "Riverbed Nightmare" - which is really the key encounter in this area.

 If you pick the [Neutral] option you'll just watch as both sides butcher each other, and Jaethal will show she's a poor gambler, as the Nixie does not, in fact, have a better chance of winning.
 After Corax and his Lumberjacks defeat their fellows, the Giant Frogs Melianse summons, and the Nixie herself, you can talk to him again and decide to finish what the Nixie started [Chaotic Evil] by attacking the grieving Lumberjacks.
 Melianse herself has little of interest to loot and Corax has a Greataxe +1.